Momentum-Team-17/questionbox-team-daniel-co/README_ENDPOINTS.md

 questions/answered ----> GET - lists questions that have an accepted answer

 questions/unanswered ----> GET - lists questions that do not have an accepted answer

+profile/<slug:username> ----> GET - shows details for one user